 Retiree participants younger than age 65-including your enrolled spouse and eligible dependent children, as well as yourself-generally are eligible for the same health benefit plans as active employees.

-Retiree participants age 65 and older as well as other Medicare-eligible retirees can choose to:
+Retiree participants age 65 and older as well as other Medicare-eligible retirees must enroll in the HealthTrust Medicare Supplemental Plans offered by the City.